semuconsulting/pyubx2/README.md

 If `ubxonly` is set to True (1), streaming will terminate on any non-UBX data (e.g. NMEA).

-`filter` is an optional comma-separated list of specific UBX message identities to display e.g. `filter="NAV-PVT","NAV-CLOCK"` (defaults to "*" - all UBX messages).
+`filter` is an optional comma-separated list of specific UBX message identities to display e.g. `filter=NAV-PVT,NAV-CLOCK` (defaults to "*" - all UBX messages).

 For help, type: